rsnyder/juncture/cheat-sheet.md

 ### Image Carousel

 The `carousel` tag displays an arbitrary number of images along a horizontal or vertical axis.
-The carousel is a Juncture wrapper for the [Shoelace](https://shoelace.style/) [sl-carousel](https://shoelace.style/components/carousel) component.
+The carousel is a Juncture wrapper for the [Shoelace Style](https://shoelace.style/) [sl-carousel](https://shoelace.style/components/carousel) component.

 ####
 `.mcol`